-- 1. Regular attendance at lectures is essential (see department policy above).
-An emailed explanation is sufficient for a class missed due to emergency or illness; for longer legitimate absences (a week or more), students should see the academic counsellor in their dean's office to arrange accommodation in order to avoid penalty. - 2.
+- Regular attendance at lectures is essential (see department policy above).
+An emailed explanation is sufficient for a class missed due to emergency or illness; for longer legitimate absences (a week or more), students should see the academic counsellor in their dean's office to arrange accommodation in order to avoid penalty.
+To catch up on missed material, you may request notes from another student either in person or on the OWL Discussion board. - 2.
 All written assignments should be double-spaced in a standard font such as 12-pt Times Roman.
 Please follow MLA format (see attached guidelines).
 Essays must be uploaded as documents to the Assignments tool.
 Email is not an accepted method of submission.
 To count as on time, an essay must be uploaded to the OWL by 11:59 pm on the due date.
 One percent per day (including weekends) will be deducted from late essays, beginning 48 hours after the due date (that is, essays submitted on the third day will receive a 3-mark deduction).
-No paper will be accepted beyond two weeks after the due date or after the last day of classes (April 4).

-- 3. The written assignments in this course have flexible deadlines; that is, late penalties will not be deducted for a period of 48 hours after the due date.
+No paper will be accepted beyond two weeks after the due date or after the last day of classes (April 4). - 3.
+The written assignments in this course have flexible deadlines; that is, late penalties will not be deducted for a period of 48 hours after the due date.
 These assignments are not eligible for additional academic consideration without supporting documentation.
-Students can obtain additional academic consideration by submitting appropriate documentation to the academic counsellor in their home faculty (see below for more details).
+Students can obtain additional academic consideration by submitting appropriate documentation to the academic counsellor in their home faculty through the Student Absence Portal (see below for more details).
 Please email me only after you have contacted academic counselling. - 4.
 The Participation Grade will reflect your presence in class and your lively participation in discussions.
-You may also acquire credit towards your participation grade by posting comments on the course material to the Forums tool on OWL.
+You may also acquire credit towards your participation grade by posting comments on the course material to the Discussion tool on OWL.
 The highest marks in this category will be achieved by those who participate every week, either in person or online (or a combination of the two). - 5.
 All grades, once assigned and/or posted, are final.
 While formal appeal processes do exist in the Department of English and Writing Studies, grades will not be changed after the fact in response to emailed requests and/or GPA requirements, nor will the weighting of assignments be altered for individual students. - 6.
 Students are responsible for checking the course OWL site on a regular basis for news and updates.
 This is the primary method by which information will be disseminated to all students in the class.
 If students need assistance with the course OWL site, they can seek support on the OWL Help page.
 Alternatively, they can contact the Western Technology Services Helpdesk.
 They can be contacted by phone at 519-661-3800 or ext.
-83800
+83800.